LadyHannelore/battle-sim/README.md

 ## Acknowledgments

-- Built with py-cord for Discord integration
+- Built with discord.py for Discord integration
 - Uses Pillow for image processing
 - Inspired by tactical strategy games